RudyMathis/Rosendale-Street-Festival-App/README.md

 -- This app uses a few Context components that rely on eachother so be careful when calling them -- Front end specific labels help centeralize data if it's not a record label or role label and you want to update its text its probably there

+⚠️ Note: An old commit contained a MongoDB URI that is now revoked and no longer valid.